Modern slavery statement

 The University’s structure and activities

 The University of Edinburgh is constituted by the Universities (Scotland) Acts 1858 to 1966.
 The Universities (Scotland) Acts make specific provision for three major bodies in the Governance of the University: Court, Senate and General Council.
 The University is organised into three colleges (College of Arts, Humanities & Social Sciences, College of Medicine & Veterinary Medicine and College of Science & Engineering), a Finance Directorate and three professional services Groups (Corporate Services Group, Information Services Group and University Secretary’s Group).
-Over the 2019/20 academic year, the University comprised roughly 15,448 staff and 44,510 students, with an annual turnover of £1,120.1million.
+Over the 2020-21 academic year, the University comprised roughly 15,448 staff and 44,510 students, with a total income of £1,187million.

 We buy a wide range of goods and services, in accordance with public procurement law and our ethical sourcing policies.
 These include construction services and supplies, furniture and stationery, electronics (computers, audio visual equipment, phones etc.), food and catering supplies, travel services, laboratory supplies (small and large equipment, chemicals, consumables, pharmaceuticals etc.), books and printing and waste management services.
 A large proportion of our spend is through frameworks established by collaborative consortia, particularly Advanced Procurement for Universities and Colleges (APUC) and The University Caterers Organisation (TUCO).

-Our procurement spend over the 2019/20 financial year was £251million, with thousands of unique suppliers.
-We awarded 117 regulated public procurement contracts during this period for a value of £170million, with 67 of these won by SME contractors. £48million of this spend came through collaborative contracts, and we spent £55K with supported businesses.
+Our procurement spend over the 2020-21 financial year was £266million, with thousands of unique suppliers.
+We awarded 138 regulated public procurement contracts during this period for a value of £72million, with 76 of these won by small/medium contractors and 90 by micro/small/medium contractors. £24million of this spend came through collaborative contracts, and we spent £55K with supported businesses.

 Assessing modern slavery risks in our supply chains and other areas